#

 February 23, 2026

-A single BEC attack is the result of multiple data points converging: an attacker researching your company, an employee with access to financial systems, and a carefully timed, fraudulent request.
-Your defense must be equally sophisticated.
-Simply training employees or filtering emails is not enough.
-A truly effective strategy for how to prevent business email compromise requires a deeper, more integrated view of risk.
-It means correlating signals across employee behavior, identity and access permissions, and real-time threat intelligence.
+A single BEC attack isn't just one mistake.
+It's an attacker researching your company, an employee with access, and a perfectly timed, fraudulent request all converging.
+Your defense must be just as sophisticated.
+Simply training employees on a static list of rules isn't enough.
+A truly effective strategy for preventing business email compromise requires a deeper, more integrated view of risk.
+It means correlating signals across employee behavior, identity permissions, and real-time threat intelligence.
 By connecting these dots, you can move from a fragmented defense to a unified strategy that pinpoints your most critical risks and allows you to act before an incident occurs.

 Business Email Compromise (BEC) is a targeted email scam where an attacker impersonates a trusted source to trick an employee into making a financial transaction or revealing sensitive information.
 Unlike broad phishing campaigns that often rely on malicious links or attachments, BEC attacks are rooted in deception and social engineering.
 They exploit human trust, not technical vulnerabilities, which allows them to bypass many traditional security filters.
 The attacker’s goal is to appear legitimate enough to convince an employee to wire money, change payroll details, or send confidential data without raising suspicion.